facebook/react-native-website/docs/pressable.md

 title: Pressable
 ---

-Pressable is a Core Component wrapper that can detect various stages of press interactions on any of it's defined children.
+Pressable is a Core Component wrapper that can detect various stages of press interactions on any of its defined children.

 ```jsx
 <Pressable onPress={onPressFunction}>